TennisVisuals/universal-match-object/examples/pbp-validator/README.md

 Utilizes the "Universal Match Object" to analyze the validity of [point-by-point files](https://github.com/JeffSackmann/tennis_pointbypoint).

-- Exports new .csv files containing only validated matches.
+- Exports new archives containing only validated matches.
+- Exports expanded match formats for validated matches.

 [PBP Analysis](https://github.com/TennisVisuals/universal-match-object/blob/master/examples/pbp-validator/PBP%20Analysis.md) provides an overview of the validation results for all files.

+[PBP Expanded Matches](https://github.com/TennisVisuals/universal-match-object/blob/master/examples/pbp-validator/PBP%20Expanded%20Export.md) details how to use expanded match export.

 According to [Jeff Sackmann](https://github.com/JeffSackmann), the original data was sourced from XML files provided by a 3rd party.
 Errors in the data were present in the source files.